ChristofSchwarz/db_ext_guidedtour/README.md

 ## Known limitations

-In small-device mode of the Sense Client, the tooltips do not render nicely.
+ * In small-device mode of the Sense Client, the tooltips do not render nicely.
+ * When extending the sheet and a scrollbar is shown, scrolling to the object of focus is not yet supported